SomaliaOfficial Name: Somalia

 The Somali shilling is the unit of currency except in Somaliland, which uses the Somaliland shilling.
 U.S. dollars are accepted everywhere.
 Credit cards are not accepted in Somalia.

 Medical facilities in Somalia are extremely limited.
-Travelers should carry personal supplies of medications with them, as many of the health clinics in Somalia lack a doctor or a nurse and carry substandard supplies.
+Travelers should carry personal supplies of medications with them, as many of the health clinics in Somalia lack a doctor or a nurse and carry substandard supplies and many pharmacies stock ineffective counterfeit medications.
+Credit cards are typically not accepted for medical care in Somalia.

-- Individuals living in countries or areas reporting indigenous wild poliovirus should have completed a full course of vaccination against polio, preferably with OPV, before travelling abroad.
-Such travelers should receive an additional dose of OPV 1-12 months before each international journey;
+Individuals living in countries or areas reporting indigenous wild poliovirus should have completed a full course of vaccination against polio, preferably with OPV, before travelling abroad.
+Such travelers should receive an additional dose of OPV 1-12 months before each international journey; this should be recorded on the WHO international certificate of vaccination.

 Travel & Transportation